Well posedness of linear parabolic partial differential equations posed on a star-shaped network with local time Kirchhoff's boundary condition at the vertex: Introduction and Main results

 \subsection{Assumptions and main results}

 In this subsection, we introduce the data involved in the PDE system \eqref{eq : pde with l} with the required assumptions and we state our main Theorem \ref{th : exis para with l}.
 Next, we proceed to the proof of a comparison theorem for the PDE system \eqref{eq : pde with l}.
-Because the result is of particular importance for our forthcoming probabilistic inquiry of the construction of Walsh's spider motions whose spinning measure depend on the local time, we shall conclude the subsection by the statement of an extension of Theorem \ref{th : exis para with l} in the case of unbounded star-shaped network.
-The proof is given in Appendix.